Consumer Medicine Information

 Taking it for the first time

 At the start of treatment you may have a fall in blood pressure making you feel dizzy on standing up, or your heart may beat faster.
-These should go away after
+These should go away after a few

 days.
 Tell your doctor if they continue or worry you.